Kimmel Wins, Tylenol Loses

 But the other side of it is that these corporations, universities,

-It seems to have happened naturally as people took in the the news, and maybe Disney was hopefully caught off guard by that.
+It seems to have happened naturally as people people took in the news, and maybe Disney was hopefully caught off guard by that.

 But Columbia wasn't afraid of its alumni when it went into a deal with Trump.